odojs/odo/README.md

 'odo/restify' needs to be included in the systems array after any plugins wanting api context.

 ## Bower
-A web plugin to host the /bower_components directory so anything you've installed with bower is available to the web.
+The bower plugin hosts the /bower_components directory so anything you've installed with bower is available to the web.

 E.g. `bower install --save jquery` will result in `http://localhost:1234/jquery/dist/jquery.min.js` being available, depending on your express port.

 ## Durandal
-An express plugin to register durandal components you want called in the Front End.
+The durandal plugin allows other plugins to register components to be used in the Front End.

 ```coffee
 define [